McTavishLab/physcraper/docs/source/CONTRIBUTING.rst

     $ pytest tests

 6. Use Pylint to check your code.
-Move to the \bin directory to use the ".pylintrc" config file, then run::
+Move to the "bin" or "physcraper" directory to use the ".pylintrc" config file, then run::

     $ pylint insert_name_of_module_here.py